cosmos/interchain-security/docs/docs/adrs/adr-013-equivocation-slashing.md

 2. slash all delegations using as voting `power` the sum of the voting power of the misbehaving validator and the power of all the ongoing undelegations and redelegations.

 **Evidence expiration:** Additionally, because we cannot infer the actual time of the evidence (i.e., the timestamp of the evidence cannot be trusted), we do not consider _evidence expiration_ and hence old evidence is never ignored (e.g., the provider would act on 3 year-old evidence of equivocation on a consumer).
-Note that we do not need to store equivocation evidence to avoid slashing a validator more than once, because we [do not slash](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0/x/evidence/keeper/infraction.go#L94) tombstoned validators and we [tombstone](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0/x/evidence/keeper/infraction.go#L138) a validator when slashed.
+Additionally, we do not need to store equivocation evidence to avoid slashing a validator more than once, because we [do not slash](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0/x/evidence/keeper/infraction.go#L94) tombstoned validators and we [tombstone](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0/x/evidence/keeper/infraction.go#L138) a validator when slashed.

+We do not act on evidence that was signed by a validator [consensus key](https://tutorials.cosmos.network/tutorials/9-path-to-prod/3-keys.html#what-validator-keys) that is _pruned_ when we receive the evidence.
+We prune a validator's consensus key if the validator has assigned a new consumer key (using `MsgAssignConsumerKey`) and an unbonding period on the consumer chain has elapsed (see [key assignment ADR](https://github.com/cosmos/interchain-security/blob/main/docs/docs/adrs/adr-001-key-assignment.md)).
+Note that the provider chain is informed that the unbonding period has elapsed on the consumer when the provider receives a `VSCMaturedPacket` and because of this, if the consumer delays the sending of a `VSCMaturedPacket`, we would delay the pruning of the key as well.

 ### Implementation
-The following logic needs to be added to the [HandleConsumerDoubleVoting](https://github.com/cosmos/interchain-security/pull/1232) method:
+The following logic needs to be added to the [HandleConsumerDoubleVoting](https://github.com/cosmos/interchain-security/pull/1232) and [HandleConsumerMisbehaviour](https://github.com/cosmos/interchain-security/pull/826) methods:
 ```go
 undelegationsInTokens := sdk.NewInt(0)
 for _, v := range k.stakingKeeper.GetUnbondingDelegationsFromValidator(ctx, validatorAddress) {